kube-burner/kube-burner/README.md

 ## Getting started

 kube-burner is basically a binary client with currently the following options.
+You can find the binaries at the [releases section](https://github.com/rsevilla87/kube-burner/releases).
+There's also a container image available at `quay.io/rsevilla/kube-burner:latest`.

 ```console
 ./bin/kube-burner help